The Meaning Of The Bread & The Wine

 Sadly, over the centuries the different views on the Lord's Supper led to martyrs' deaths for many who took opposing views.

-Whatever one's particular beliefs, the Lord's Supper / Holy Communion / Eucharist /Mass remains the central celebration by the Church of Jesus Christ, celebrating as it does the inauguration of a New Covenant between God and man of forgiveness of sins, cleansing and deliverance from the bondage of sin, death and satan through the death and resurrection of the LORD Jesus Christ.
+Whatever one's particular beliefs, the Lord's Supper / Holy Communion / Eucharist /Mass remains the central celebration by the Church of Jesus Christ, celebrating as it does the inauguration of a New Covenant between God and man for the forgiveness of sins, cleansing, and deliverance from the bondage of sin, death and satan through the death and resurrection of the LORD Jesus Christ.